pyserial/pyserial/pyserial/documentation/examples.rst

 Command line options can be given so that binary data including escapes for terminals are escaped or output as hex.

-miniterm supports :rfc:`2217` remote serial ports and raw sockets using :ref:`URLs` such as ``rfc2217:://<host>:<port>`` respectively ``socket://<host>:<port>`` as *port* argument when invoking.
+Miniterm supports :rfc:`2217` remote serial ports and raw sockets using :ref:`URLs` such as ``rfc2217:://<host>:<port>`` respectively ``socket://<host>:<port>`` as *port* argument when invoking.